-Social Security Benefit Adjustment Worksheet - Line 43
+Social Security Benefit Adjustment Worksheet - Line 41

-Enter the amount from Form CT-1040NR/PY, Line 1 If your filing status is single or married filing separately , is the amount on Line 1 \$75,000 or more? ☐ Yes: Complete this worksheet. ☐ No: Do not complete this worksheet.
-Enter on Form CT-1040NR/PY, Line 43, the amount of the Security benefits you reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line - If your filing status is married filing jointly, qualifying surviving spouse, or head of household, is the amount on l Line 1 \$100,000 or more? ☐ Yes: Complete this worksheet. ☐ No: Do not complete this worksheet.
-Enter on Form CT-1040NR/PY, Line 43, the amount of a Security benefits you reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line • A. Enter the amount reported on your 2022 federal Social Security Benefits Worksheet, Line 1.
-A. If Line A is zero or less, stop here and enter "0" on Line 43.
-Otherwise, go to Line B. B. Enter the amount reported on your 2022 federal Social Security Benefits Worksheet, Line 9.
-However, if filing separately and you lived with your spouse at any time during 2022, enter the amount reported on Line 7 of your federal Social Security Benefits Worksheet.
-If Line B is zero or less, stop here.
-Otherwise, go to Line C. В. C. Enter the lesser of Line A or Line B. C. D. Multiply Line C by 25% (.25).
+Enter the amount from Form CT-1040, Line 1 If your filing status is single or married filing separately , is the amount on Line 1 \$75,000 or more?
+Yes: Complete this worksheet.
+No: Do not complete this worksheet.
+Enter on Form CT-1040, Line 41, the amount of federa reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line 6b. lly ta kable Social Security benefits you If your filing status is married filing jointly, qualifying surviving spouse, or head of household, is the Yes: Complete this worksheet.
+If your filing status is married filing jointly , qualifying surviving spouse , or head of household , is the amount on Line 1 \$100,000 or more?
+Yes: Complete this worksheet.
+No: Do not complete this worksheet.
+Enter on Form CT-1040, Line 41, the amount of federa reported on federal Form 1040, Line 6b, or federal Form 1040-SR, Line 6b. lly ta cable Social Security benefits you A. Enter the amount reported on your 2022 federal Social Security Benefits Worksheet, Line 1.
+A. (If Line A is zero or less, stop here and enter "0" on Line 41.
+Otherwise, go to Line B.) B. Enter the amount reported on your 2022 federal Social Security Benefits Worksheet, Line 9.
+However, if filing separately and you lived with your spouse at any time during 2022, enter the amount reported on Line 7 of your federal Social Security Benefits Worksheet. В. (If Line B is zero or less, stop here.
+Otherwise, go to Line C.) C. Enter the lesser of Line A or Line B. C. D. Multiply Line C by 25% (.25).
 D. E. Taxable amount of Social Security benefits reported on your 2022 federal Social Security Benefits Worksheet, Line 18.
-E. F. Social Security Benefit Adjustment - Subtract Line D from Line E. Enter the amount here and on Form CT-1040NR/PY, Schedule 1 , Line 43.
+E. F. Social Security Benefit Adjustment - Subtract Line D from Line E. Enter the amount here and on Form CT-1040, Line 41.
 If Line D is greater than or equal to Line E, enter "0."
 F.